 With some recipes, I’m always left wondering what to make along with it.
 Like recently when I made satay, I was like “now what should I make as a side to that?”

 But let’s back up a bit so I can explain this recipe.
-What you have here is a quick pickle situation.
+What you have here is somewhat of a quick pickle situation.
 Sliced cucumbers and red onion are tossed in a sweet vinegar syrup, the sambal oelek and garnished with three kinds of fresh herbs and chopped roasted peanuts.

-I could make a meal out of this Thai cucumber salad, it’s that good.
+Essentially, you could make a meal out of this Thai cucumber salad, it’s that good.
 And the whole chilled salad with herb-y, sweet and spicy heat has me obsessed.

 To make this Thai Cucumber Salad Recipe you will need: